 Were you injured in a car wreck?
 Are you facing mounting medical bills and / or property damage expenses?
 If so, you’ll need to file a car accident for compensation.
-Below, we list the top tips you’ll need to know when preparing documents for your car accident claim in Louisiana.
+Below, we list the top tips you’ll need to know when preparing documents for your car accident claim and how a car accident lawyer in Louisiana can help.

 Tip #1: Obtain the contact information of any and all witnesses.